XvisionAS/FieldTwin-Integration-Demo/README.md

 ## Communication from FieldTwin to integration

-The main interface of *FieldTwin* can send and receive messages from the integration using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+The main interface of **FieldTwin** can send and receive messages from the integration using [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

-Here's how an integration can receive these messages from *FieldAP* :
+Here's how an integration can receive these messages from **FieldTwin** :

 ```javascript
     window.addEventListener('message', function(event) {